s0d-d/qna-chatbot/README.md

 - To run your app locally, you can choose one of the options in _Development > Preview Your Teams App_.
 It will open the app in the testing tool or browser.

-- Additionally, if you want to use Teams App, you can download the app as zip package in _Utility > Zip Teams App Package_ section.
+- (Optional) if you want to use Teams App, you can download the app as zip package in _Utility > Zip Teams App Package_ section.
 Choose _manifest.json_ file and then _local_ environment.
 After downloading, you can go to Teams app.
 In the left menu bar, select in the following order _Apps > Manage your apps > Upload an app > Upload a custom app_ and choose your zip package.
 The zip package is in the _/path/to/project/teams_chatbot/appPackage/build/appPackage.local.zip_

 ## How to run backend:
+> The description is not complete yet.
 - install requirements
 - download model from hugging face
 - move to models folder